Viciouss/manifest_aosp_n80xx/README.md

-# AOSP Android 10 for the N80XX device family (Galaxy Note 10.1)
+# Android 10 manifest for Samsung N80XX devices

-Init:
+### Init:

     repo init -u git://github.com/Viciouss/manifest_aosp_n80xx.git -b aosp-10

+### Status:

+Don't use this if you have no idea what you are doing.
+There is unfinished stuff in here.